 Channel Islands National Park

-The Channel Islands National Park encompasses five of the eight California Channel Islands (Anacapa, Santa Cruz, Santa Rosa, San Miguel, and Santa Barbara) and their ocean environment, preserving and protecting a wealth of natural and cultural resources.
+The Channel Islands National Park encompasses five of the eight California Channel Islands (Anacapa, Santa Cruz, Santa Rosa, San Miguel, and Santa Barbara) and their ocean environment, preserving and protecting a wealth of natural and cultural resources over 346 square miles.
 Although located just off the coast Between Santa Barbara and Ventura, the islands are relatively isolated and only accessible by boat.
 There is no transportation available on the islands, so be prepared to walk, boat or kayak around.

 Although there are no services available, camping is allowed year round.
 Each island is unique and opportunities to snorkel, dive, hike, kayak and view marine mammals abound.
+On Santa Cruz island, for example, you can spend the day searching for the elusive Santa Cruz Island Fox.
 If your timing is limited, you can take a half or full day tour.

 Redwood National and State Parks

-Largely known for having some of the tallest trees on Earth, Redwood National and State Parks are, surprisingly, some of the least visited national parks in California.
+Largely known for having some of the tallest trees on Earth, Redwood National Park is, surprisingly, one of the least visited national parks in California.
 Beyond the towering redwoods, the parks also protect vast prairies, woodlands and nearly 40 miles of rugged coastline.

 Located near Northern California’s Crescent City, you can opt for a scenic drive through ancient forests or stunning coastlines.
 Otherwise, visitors can camp at a variety of campgrounds and take ranger-led tours, kayak, visit tidepools or simply hike for hours.